Genetic history of Pleistocene humans

 Ancient DNA (aDNA) is genetic material extracted from ancient sources, recovered from bones, teeth, or other biological remains.
 Unlike DNA recovered from living organisms, aDNA is often highly degraded and present only in small quantities.
 Researchers extract it inside specialized clean rooms to avoid contamination and then sequence it to determine the order of nucleotides.
 Earlier studies focused on uniparental markers: mitochondrial DNA (mtDNA), inherited maternally, and Y chromosome DNA, inherited paternally, to trace single lines of ancestry.
 Advances in whole genome sequencing now allow researchers to reconstruct more detailed population histories and genetic relationships.

-Modern humans (Homo sapiens) and the ancestors of Neanderthals (Homo neanderthalensis) and Denisovans diverged from a common ancestral population between c.
+Modern humans (Homo sapiens) and the ancestors of Neanderthals (Homo neanderthalensis) and Denisovans (Homo denisova) diverged from a common ancestral population between c.
 500-700 thousand years ago (kya).
 Neanderthals and Denisovans subsequently split c.
 350-450 kya, with Neanderthals occupying Europe and western Asia until their extinction c.
 40 kya, and Denisovans inhabiting regions of central and eastern Asia.
 By the late Middle Pleistocene, Neanderthals had differentiated into eastern and western populations, undergoing repeated population expansions and replacements that reduced their genetic diversity, whereas Denisovans appear to have been genetically more diverse, forming at least a northern branch and an unsampled southern lineage.
 Modern humans evolved in Africa by 200 kya at the latest, by which time human populations had already differentiated into several distinct lineages.
 Early modern human dispersals Out-of-Africa between 130-90 kya reached Southeast Asia and Australia but left no genetic trace in most present-day populations.
 The major migration Out-of-Africa c.
 70-60 kya is the primary source of ancestry in present-day non-African populations.